david-scudo/CSEC-Nexus/README.md

 **Welcome!**

-This project is a proof of concept educational tool to educate and encourage the non-techies amung us on cyber security concepts.
+This project is a proof of concept educational tool to educate and encourage the non-techies among us on cyber security concepts.

 ***Feedback for improvements/bugs and suggestions for future inclusions and design are always welcome!***